Desiderio Alberto Arnaz II

 Desiderio Alberto Arnaz y Alberni II (March 8, 1894 – May 31, 1973) was a Cuban politician and the father of Desi Arnaz.

 Early life

-He was the son of Desiderio Alberto Arnaz y Alberni (1857–1929), a medical doctor (and grandson of Manuel Arnaz, a mayor of Santiago de Cuba in 1869), and Rosa Alberni y Portuondo (1870–unknown), a member of the Cuban nobility and the great-granddaughter of a mayor of Santiago de Cuba, José Joaquín Portuondo y Rizo, 1st Conde de Santa Inés (1762–1824).
+He was the son of Desiderio Alberto Arnaz y Alberni (1857–1929), a medical doctor (and grandson of Manuel Arnaz, a mayor of Santiago de Cuba in 1869), and Rosa Alberni y Portuondo (1870–unknown), a member of the Cuban nobility and the great-grandson of a mayor of Santiago de Cuba, José Joaquín Portuondo y Rizo, 1st Conde de Santa Inés (1762–1824).
 He graduated in 1913 from the Southern College of Pharmacy (merged and known now as Mercer University, School of Pharmacy and Health Sciences) in Atlanta, Georgia, and would begin his career as a medical doctor.

 Politics

 Arnaz was the youngest mayor of Santiago de Cuba (1923–1932).
 He was elected to the Cuban House of Representatives in November 1932 for the Oriente Province.
 When president Gerardo Machado was overthrown in August 1933, Rep. Arnaz was arrested and jailed.
 Six months later, he was allowed to go into exile.